-&lt;sup>1,2 SHUT (Service for Healthy of Technology) Clinic, Department of Clinical Psychology, Department of Biostatistics, National Institute of Mental Health & Neuro Sciences, Bengaluru, Karnataka, India
+^{1,2}SHUT (Service for Healthy of Technology) Clinic, Department of Clinical Psychology, 3Department of Biostatistics National Institute of Mental Health & Neuro Sciences, Bengaluru, Karnataka, India Corresponding Author: singh.priyaa227@gmail.com

 League of Legends, players' familiarity with their chosen characters and how the characters complement each other contributed to players' self-efficacy (Kim et al., 2016).
 Research does implicate the video game's role to satisfy psychological needs.
 There is a need to understand the motives associated with an increased preference for online gaming.
 It will have implications for knowing more about these players' needs and evolving interventions to manage its problematic use and increased use during COVID 19.
 It would also help to plan alternative offline activities to keep the adolescent and young adults (AYAs) gainfully engaged during the pandemic.